What is it?

 What is it caused by?

-It is caused by yeast that normally lives harmlessly on the skin, or in the mouth, gut and vagina, without causing any problems.
-Evidence says it’s not usually transmitted sexually.
+It is caused by a yeast called candida that normally lives harmlessly on the skin or in the mouth, gut and vagina, without causing any problems.
+However, it can multiply and cause symptoms.

 By taking a swab from the affected area.

 How is it treated?

 Thrush is treated with antifungal medication which can be in the form of a tablet that you take by mouth, a tablet you insert into your vagina (pessary) or a cream to relieve the irritation.